 jmap utility that comes with the JDK:

-You can also tell the JVM to generate a heap dump if your application fails with OutOfMemoryError.
-To do this, add the -XX:+HeapDumpOnOutOfMemoryError flag to the target JVM's command line.
+-XX:+HeapDumpOnOutOfMemoryError flag to the target JVM command line.
 See the relevant HotSpot JVM documentation for more details.
-A heap dump obtained in this way can be more informative, since it contains a snapshot of your application’s memory when it's completely filled up.
-This often helps to expose data structures that the worst in terms of memory consumption, and should be optimized first.
+If your app crashes with OOM, a heap dump obtained in this way is the most useful, since it reflects the contents of your application’s memory when the problem occurred.
+This helps to expose the data structures taking most memory, that should be optimized first.

 The script expects that the JDK